ssfsx17/ffpnp/Jobs/Juggler.md

 ### Acrobatics T9

 Trapeze Toss (10 AP) (special) - Attempt to place half the party members (which can include yourself) on the other side of the enemy team, thus forming a pincer attack.
-This is an Accuracy check opposed by the enemy with the best Defense.
+This is an Accuracy check opposed by the enemy with the best Evasion.

 ### Acrobatics T10

 Juggle Combo (20 AP) (BDL+) (single) - Attack, and if it is a critical hit, then attack again.
 The attacks continue until a miss or a normal hit.
+Attacks from Juggle Combo are considered a critical hit if the dice show 80 through 100 (i.e. +10 critical range).